peter279k/iii_tmp_passwd_tool/README.md

 - Congrats!
 Now it can use this temporary password to login III portal happily :)!
 - After using the temporary password to login account, it needs to get the OTP to login III account.
 - Running the `pipenv run python3 get_otp_password.py` to get the OTP.
-- The `get_otp_password.py` is useful and it can be used in normal login with 2-factor auth with Vakten in III login portal system.
+- The `get_otp_password.py` is useful and it can be used in normal login progress with Vakten in III login portal system.

 # References